Also: How do I make compost more acidic?

 Compost that you make at home is unlikely to be alkaline.
 Home compost will either be slightly acidic or very near neutral.
-If you have compost that shows an acidic level of lower than 7 on the pH scale, then, this probably means that there’s more that you can do during the composting process to achieve the ideal neutral of 7.
+If you have compost that shows an acidic level of lower than 7 on the pH scale, then, add white lime to achieve a neutral pH.
+The pH scale indicates either acidity or alkalinity.

 A lot of people worry about the risks of using acidic compost and any adverse effects that it may have on plants.
 There’s a concern that, with soil possibly being acidic, there’s a risk that the combined effect will kill plants.